What is scaleApp?

 };

-scaleApp.util.runSeries([task1, task2], function(err, results){
+scaleApp.util.runSeries([task1, task2], function(err, result){

 // result is ["one", "two"]